azeliepicot/azeliepicot.github.io/_pages/thepostitswall.md

 Here is a picture of me in front of the post-its wall:

-Here is the post-its wall with my rainbowy post-its:
+Here is the post-its wall with my rainbowlike post-its: